 Hi there, I am Mariah!

 I live with my sweet husband and four darling kids in St. George, UT.
 We recently relocated here after 12 years of living in Texas.
 Since getting married, we have lived in five different cities, in three different states!
-All of these moves have stemmed from pursing our dreams and education.
+All of these moves have stemmed from pursuing our dreams and education.
 Moving so often definitely has it's difficult points, but I am finding joy in the journey of my life, and I am photographing it every step of the way.

 I graduated from Brigham Young University with a degree in Family Life & Human Development.
 My love for photography started in high school when I took a black and white film course offered through the local university.
 It soon turned into an outlet that pretty much consumed me.
 I would spend what seemed like an hour in the dark room, and realize it had been four hours since I had even looked at a clock.
 Eventually, I got wrapped up in the digital world, but black and white film will always have a part of my heart!
 My

 obsession with photography quickly turned career oriented, as I felt major pressure my senior year of high school to "know what I wanted to be when I grew up".
 As I got deep into my major of Human Development, I quickly saw how understanding little humans also helped immensely when photographing them.